puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/ntp.md

 Puppet will apply to any node that's not specifically included in any other node definition.

-Use the `include` syntax to add the `ntp` class to your default node definition:
+We only want our changes to apply to the Learning VM, however, so we'll put our `ntp` class declaration in a new `learning.puppetlabs.vm` node block.

 {% highlight puppet %}

-node default {
+node 'learning.puppetlabs.vm' {
   include ntp
 }